snowdriftcoop/snowdrift/README.md

 The infrastructure here includes the wiki system for the site, but the contents of the wiki are held in the site database.

-The Snowdrift.coop site itself is invitation-only as it is not ready for public presentation yet.
+The Snowdrift.coop site itself is invitation-only as it is not ready for public presentation yet, but contact us if you're interested.